 1955 The Sunnysiders – Hey Mister Banjo

-One of the City Slickers in the forties was Freddy Morgan, who played banjo and sang.
+Freddy Morgan was one of the City Slickers in the forties.
+He played banjo and sang.
 In the early fifties, while still a City Slicker, Freddy performed in several bands with Jad Paul, another banjo player.
 They were in The Banjo Maniacs, The Happy Harts, and the Sunnysiders.
 Jad finally joined Freddy in the City Slickers in 1954.

 Kapp Records put together an album using songs from the Sunnysiders and the Happy Harts, but sales were slim and the group soon disbanded.